seanjackson6325/CSC207-Final-Project/readme.md

 Please Note that you should run it on JDK11 (universal JDK for CSC207)

+Guys send me your teach.cs username to kyle.joung@mail.utoronto.ca or on discord by friday 6pm cause we need to hand the repository.
+Sean we need to make the project public so the TAs can see it (stated in the project quercus page)

 # Brief description:

 Problem Domain: Time Management